 Groups that received funding formed state and local coalitions with other organizations interested in working on end-of-life care policies, and secured matching funding equal to one-third of their RWJF grant.
 A total of 24 applicants received grants.

-Site staff also worked with project partners to provide or improve education about palliative care to professionals in training and practice.
+- Worked with project partners to provide or improve education about palliative care to professionals in training and practice.
 The audiences for this professional education fell into two groups: the academic community including students and faculty; and the practicing professional community who require continuing education.

+- Held activities to improve advance care planning.
 Project partners distributed educational materials (which sometimes included advance directives such as living wills and medical power of attorney forms) to patients and others, and helped in efforts to simplify state law regarding advance care planning.
 Project directors realized that not only the general public but also health care professionals are often confused about the purpose of and process for advance care planning.

-Finally, project staff aided those in public policy to encourage physicians to prescribe needed pain medication.
+- Aided those in public policy to encourage physicians to prescribe needed pain medication.
 Participants in statewide projects helped educate legislators about the importance of requiring professional education on pain control.